-A. WORKPLACE POLICIES AND PRACTICES TO PROTECT EMPLOYEE HEALTH (CHECK ALL THAT APPLY TO THE FACILITY)

-Everyone who can carry out their work duties from home has been directed to do so.
+Bu iness name: Fac lity Address: Ma mum Occupancy, per Fire Code: - Approximate total square footage of space open to the public: Α. WORKPLACE POLICIES AND PRACTICES TO PROTECT EMPLOYEE HEALTH (CHECK ALL THAT APPLY TO THE FACILITY) Everyone who can carry out their work duties from home has been directed to do so.
 Vulnerable staff (those above age 65, those who are pregnant, those with chronic health conditions) are assigned work that can be done from home, whenever possible, and should discuss any concerns with their healthcare provider or occupational health services to make appropriate decisions on returning to the workplace.
 All workers have been told not to come to work if sick, or if they are exposed to a person who has COVID-19.
 Employees understand to follow DPH guidance for self-isolation and quarantine, if applicable.
 Workplace leave policies have been reviewed and modified to ensure that employees are not penalized when they stay home due to illness.
-Work processes are reconfigured to the extent possible to increase opportunities for employees to work from home.
-Upon being informed that one or more employees test positive for, or has symptoms consistent with COVID-19 (case), the employer has a plan in place to have the case(s) isolate themselves at home and require the immediate self-quarantine of all employees that had a workplace exposure to the case(s).
+Information on employer or government-sponsored leave benefits the employee may be entitled to receive that would make it financially easier to stay at home.
+See additional information or government programs supporting sick leave and worker's compensation for COVID19, including employee's sick leave rights under the Families First Coronavirus Response Act and employee's rights to workers' compensation benefits and presumption of the work-relatedness of COVID-19 pursuant to the Governor's Executive Order N-62-20 Work processes are reconfigured to the extent possible to increase opportunities for employees to work from home.
+Upon being informed that one or more employees test positive for, or has symptoms consistent with COVID-19 (case), the employer has a plan or protocol in place to have the case(s) isolate themselves at home and require the immediate self-quarantine of all employees that had a workplace exposure to the case(s).
 The employer's plan should consider a protocol for all quarantined employees to have access to or be tested for COVID-19 in order to determine whether there have been additional workplace exposures, which may require additional COVID-19 control measures.
+See the public nealth guidance on responding to COVID-19 in the workplace .
 Alternate, staggered or shift schedules have been instituted to maximize physical distancing.
-Workers are provided information on employer or government-sponsored leave benefits that the employee may be entitled to receive, which would make it financially easier to stay at home, including employee's sick leave rights under the Families First Coronavirus Response Act.
 All workers have been told to seek medical attention if their symptoms become severe, including persistent pain or pressure in the chest, confusion, or bluish lips or face.
-Symptom checks are conducted before employees may enter the workspace.
-Checks must include a check-in concerning cough, shortness of breath or fever and any other symptoms the employee may be experiencing.
-These checks can be done remotely or in person upon employees' arrival.
-Temperature checks should also be done at the worksite, if feasible.
-All employees who have contact with the public or other employees during their shift(s) are offered, at no cost, a cloth face covering.
-The covering must cover the nose and mouth and is always to be worn by the employee during the workday when in contact or likely to come in contact with others.
-Employees do need not to wear a cloth face covering when the employee is alone in a private office or a walled cubicle.
-Employees wash or sanitize hands before and after using or adjusting face coverings.
-Employees avoid touching eyes, nose and mouth.
-Employees are instructed to wash their face coverings daily.
-Employees are using all required protective equipment, including eye protection and gloves when required for service.
-Workers can consider using glasses, goggles, or face shields in addition to face covering while providing service.
-Independent contractors and temporary workers are properly trained on these protocols and have necessary cloth face coverings and personal protective equipment.
-Business owners are to discuss these protocols with the organization supplying the independent contractors and/or temporary workers, prior to their return to work. П All workstations are senarated by at least six feet
+Employee screenings are conducted before employees may enter the workspace.
+Checks must include a check-in concerning cough, shortness of breath, difficulty breathing and fever or chills and if the employee has had contact with a person known to be infected COVID-19 in the last 14 days.
+These checks can be done remotely or in person upon the employees' arrival.
+A temperature check should also be done at the worksite if feasible.